Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

 \subsection{Strategy}

-The non-vanishing problems \eqref{Q1} and \eqref{Q2} concerns the arithmetic of a self-dual Hecke character or that of $U(1)$ over $K$.
-Via theta correspondence, we recast them as problems on a totally definite unitary group $U(2)$.
-The latter turn out to be amenable to automorphic tools.
+The non-vanishing problems \eqref{Q1} and \eqref{Q2} concerns the arithmetic of a self-dual Hecke character or that of the unitary group $U(1)$ over $K$.
+Via theta correspondence, we recast them as problems on a totally definite unitary group $U(2)$ over $K$.
+The latter turn out to be amenable to automorphic and ergodic tools.

 Some of the following notation differs from the rest of the paper.